Presidential Internship Program

 In the first program year, Presidential Interns are expected to commit 15 hours per week to the program during the fall and spring academic semesters.
 First-year Presidential Interns will receive an hourly wage of $20.
 This 15-hour per week commitment includes both work in a Host Unit as well as professional development activities like seminars and events with senior university leaders.
 These professional development offerings are an integral part of the Presidential Internship Program and will be tailored to meet the specific needs of selected interns, their interests, and their future goals.

-Undergraduate students in good academic standing who are completing their sophomore year in Spring 2017 are eligible to apply; we encourage applications from first-generation college students.
-Presidential Interns begin the program in their junior year in Fall 2017.
+Undergraduate students in good academic standing who are completing their sophomore year in the spring are eligible to apply for the cohort beginning that fall; we encourage applications from first-generation college students.
+Presidential Interns begin the program in the fall semester of their junior year.
 We expect Presidential Interns to make a two-year commitment, pending positive feedback from Host Units and the Program Administrator at the conclusion of the first year.
 In addition to working in their assigned Host Units, Presidential Interns must commit to attending all cohort sessions, which will be scheduled around classes, for a total expected commitment of 15 hours per week.
+Given these time demands, participation in the Presidential Internship Program should be each intern's primary commitment, aside from academic coursework (e.g., Presidential Interns should not have other jobs or participate in other internship programs).
 Presidential Interns must be enrolled at NYU New York during the fall and spring semesters of their junior year.
 Study away is encouraged at other points throughout their time at NYU.

 The Selection Committee will notify student finalists.

-Selection Committee will notify the selected inaugural cohort of Presidential Interns and Host Units
+Selection Committee will notify the selected cohort of Presidential Interns.